lmorandini/grunt-clouddity/README.md

 ## Overview

-A framework to ease the deployment of application on clusters using Grunt, Docker and PkgCloud.
+Grunt tasks to ease the deployment of application on clusters using Grunt, Docker and PkgCloud.

 Hints:
 https://github.com/creynders/load-grunt-configs/